Archforms is now shipping the 2020 version of MaxQuake, incorporating the requirements of 2018 IBC and 2019 CBC and ASCE/SEI 7-16 & WFCM & SDPWS-15

 Users: MaxQuake is for architects, engineers, plan checkers, and building designers.

 Compare Designs: MaxQuake allows easy evaluation and comparison of preliminary plan configurations and building systems.
-You can quickly test shear walls using wood sheathed wall segments, pre-manufactured unit frames, wall piers, or wall percentage method configurations to determine the most efficient shear wall system or combination of systems for your project.
+You can quickly test shear wall configuration and construction options from wood sheathed wall segments, pre-manufactured unit frames, wall piers, or wall percentage method configurations to determine the most efficient shear wall system or combination of systems for your project.

-Automatic Reference: MaxQuake looks up, from built-in libraries, the shear and overturning capacities of many typical shear wall materials; Wood sheathing of different grades, thickness, and nail or staple sizes, Simpson Wall units, Hardy Frame units, or custom manufactured steel brace units.
+Automatic Reference: MaxQuake looks up, from built-in libraries, the shear and overturning capacities of many typical Shear Wall materials; Wood sheathing of different grades, thickness, and nail or staple sizes, Simpson Wall units, Hardy Frame units, or custom manufactured steel brace units.
 MaxQuake also looks up sizes, types and capacities for framing hardware including “Simpson” hold-downs, straps and anchors.
-All these libraries (updated annually by Archforms) can be customized and saved, or new libraries added.
+All libraries are updated annually to latest ESR Reports or Mfg. data and can be “user” updated and saved.

-Schedules: MaxQuake creates Shear Wall, Hold-Down, Tie Downs, Up-Lift, Unit Frame, Diaphragm and Collector/Tie Schedules based on your choice of any combination material options you select.
-Appropriate notes required for working drawings are then automatically included on each schedule, based on the options within each schedule you select.
+Schedules: MaxQuake creates Shear Wall, Hold-Down, Tie Downs, Up-Lift, Unit Frame, Diaphragm and Collector/Tie Schedules based on your choice of combinations of material options you select.
+Appropriate notes required for working drawings are then automatically included on each schedule, based on the options selected.

 Documentation: In a user-friendly interface, MaxQuake is organized in logical steps so that all formulas, code references, and the results of each stage of the calculations are displayed together on separate tabbed pages.
 This information prints just as it is seen on the screen to provide a complete calculations and schedules in a simple twelve page document, ready to submit for a building permit.

-Codes: The current version of MaxQuake calculates earthquake and wind loads according to your choice of the 2015 IBC Version or 2016 CBC Version for California or 2012 IBC Version for Alaska.
+Codes: The current version of MaxQuake calculates earthquake and wind loads according to your choice of the 2018 IBC or 2019 CBC or 2012 IBC Version for Alaska all